GuilhermeGasparr/GuilhermeGasparr/README.md

 </br>
 <h3>About Me:</h3>

 I'm 18 years old and currently pursuing a Bachelor's degree in Computer Science at the Universidade Estadual do Ceará (UECE).
-My academic journey is focused on software development, with a strong interest in building scalable systems and creating impactful applications.

-I am a member of the Software Engineering and Distributed Systems Group (GESAD) and the Development and Innovation Laboratory (LDI), where I collaborate on research and practical projects involving modern software engineering practices and distributed architectures.
+I am a member of the Software Engineering and Distributed Systems Group (GESAD) and the Development and Innovation Laboratory (LDI).

 Currently, I am applying my knowledge in real-world projects as a Mobile Developer, contributing to initiatives such as Dell Technologies and Conecta.
 Through these experiences, I work with mobile technologies, software architecture, and collaborative development workflows, aiming to continuously improve code quality, performance, and user experience.